nicolaschotard/Clusters/README.md

 pip install http://github.com/nicolaschotard/Cluster/archive/v0.1.tar.gz
 ```

-Release versions are listed
+In the future, release versions will be listed
 [here](http://github.com/nicolaschotard/Clusters/releases).

 `Clusters` has for now (too) many dependencies:

-- The lsst DM stack! (see [here](https://developer.lsst.io/build-ci/lsstsw.html))
+- The LSST DM stack (see [here](https://developer.lsst.io/build-ci/lsstsw.html))
-- Python 2.7
+- Python 2.7 and libraries
   - numpy
   - matplotlib
+  - seaborn
+  - astropy / astroquery
+  - healpy
 - LEPHARE (see [here](http://cesam.lam.fr/lephare/lephare.html))
-- and many other packages that will be replaced at some point
+- and probably other packages that will be replaced at some point

 Usage